sassoftware/sas-portal-app/README.md

 - SAS Stored Processes already run code as the client end user identity, so security and authorization of portal content is already covered
 - simple installation

+Other goals of this implementation are:

+- Enter configuration information in as few places as possible
+- Keep the content needing to be deployed to the webserver minimal, so that updates are mostly to the back end Stored Processes

 ## Installation

 - git clone this repo onto your SAS environment